pie

 This command behaves like GDB's run

 command.
-Always use this command instead
+Always use this command instead of run

-if you have PIE breakpoints.
-This will convert the PIE breakpoints to
+PIE breakpoints.
+This will convert the PIE breakpoints to real breakpoints at runtime.

 The usage is just the same as run